sweetrdf/sparqlClient/README.md

 * Obtain the [Composer](https://getcomposer.org)
 * Run `composer require sweetrdf/sparql-client`
-* Run `composer require guzzlehttp/guzzle` to HTTP client (you can use any client supporting PSR-7 and PSR-15).
+* Run `composer require guzzlehttp/guzzle` to install an HTTP client (you can use any client supporting PSR-7 and PSR-15).
 * Run `composer require sweetrdf/quick-rdf` to install RDF terms factory (you can use any terms factory compatible with the [rdfInterface](https://github.com/sweetrdf/rdfInterface/)).